9 Most Popular Liverpool Hotels for Visiting Anfield Stadium

 Price: £55 – £140

 Guest Rating: 9.2

 Address: 2 North John Street, Liverpool City Centre, Liverpool, United Kingdom

-The Nadler Liverpool is a boutique, award-winning hotel housed in an old brick warehouse-esque building.
+The Resident Liverpool is a boutique, award-winning hotel housed in an old brick warehouse-esque building.
 Its 106 rooms are fitted out with cosy beds and quality furnishings, but also provide budget-friendly accommodation close to the city centre.
 Guests looking for added comfort should opt for the Gallery Studio, which boasts cathedral windows and a loft-style sleeping area.

 The mini kitchens allow guests to cook their own meals, while the hotel’s affiliation with numerous local restaurants and bars helps cut down on the cost of eating out.
 The Nadler Liverpool is about a five-minute walk from Liverpool Central station and is also close to the Walkabout, an Australian-themed pub that’s typically packed out during big sporting events.